grassmunk/Chicago95/INSTALL.md

 - Adjust Opacity to 100%.

 #### Setting up the XFCE panel
+Open the XFCE settings manager > Panel

-Note: The smallest optimal panel row size for this theme is 26 pixels.
-If your panel is below that, scaling may cause blurriness to icons.
+- Measurments: Even numbers are preffered for the Row Size slider.
+The smallest optimal panel row size for this theme is 26 pixels.
+If your panel is below that size, you will encounter icon scaling issues.

-Under the Appearance tab set the background style to "None (use system style.)"
+- Under the Appearance tab set the background style to "None (use system style.)"

 Here's a list for the panel Items plugin layout as seen from the screen-shots.
 This is optional, the item configuration is up to you after all.